rydmike/adaptive_theme_demo/README.md

 You can find `ThemeTokens` in its entirety [here](https://github.com/rydmike/adaptive_theme_demo/blob/master/lib/theme/theme_tokens.dart).

-We will also add two content related custom `TextStyle`s to our Theme extension.
-You can think of text style not used to style the `TextTheme` and not used to style built-in component themes or customized UI components, more as content `TextStyle`, or a form of semantic `TextStyle` as well.
-In this demo, we use them as styles for a blog header and blog body text.
+We also add two content related custom `TextStyle`s to our `ThemeExtension`.
+We can often think of text styles not used by the `TextTheme` to default style built-in components or their themes, or our customized UI components, more as **content** `TextStyle`s or as a form of **semantic** `TextStyle`s as well.
+Here we use two such custom styles for a blog header and blog body text styles.

 Generally don't try to change the application's `TexTheme` and its `TextStyle`s to fit styles needed by content in your application, instead define new styles that fits your content.
 Then add them as a `ThemeExtension` to your `ThemeData`.

-For convenience, we added them as statics to the `AppTheme` class in this demo, where we had a few definitions already.
-They could just as well fir in your `ThemeTokens` class, as that is what they are as well.
+For convenience, we added them as statics to the `AppTheme` class in this demo, where we had a few `TextStyle` definitions already.
+They could just as well, or maybe even better, fit in our `ThemeTokens` class, as that is what they are as well.

 ```dart
   // 26) A "semantic" blog header text style that we use for custom content.